aws-samples/sample-to-create-mermaid-entity-diagrams-from-sql-using-agentic-ai-on-agentcore/codex-SQLtoERdiag-MCP/README.md

 ## Quick Start With an Existing Database

-This is the recommended path when your team already has a dev/test MySQL or Aurora database.
+This is the recommended path when your team already has a dev/test Aurora MySQL compatible database.

 ### 1. Install `uv`